 So an addition to the list of what you cannot take on a plane would be containers of liquids more than 100ml or 3.4 ounces.

-What can you take on a plane (Food)
+What Food you can take on a plane

 Most of the food items are compliant with the 3-1-1 rule like dips, salsa, sauces, gravy, oil, liquor, etc. Most of the non-liquid food items, which include cakes and pies, can also be taken on to a flight.
 While it can pass through the security check of the checked-in luggage, make sure there isn’t anything liquid in your checked-in bag or be ready to get it disposed of.